-- 1. Showmanship will be required to show in the breed and market classes. - 2.
-Total cage limit 6 cages per Youth member market and showmanship rabbits are part of the exhibitors cage limit. - 3.
-All rabbits must be at the fair for the entire week. - 4.
-All rabbits must have a legible permanent tattoo in left ear of rabbit - 5.
-Rabbits must be a minimum of two months of age at fair, and must be in possession of the exhibitor for six weeks PRIOR to fair. - 6.
-One rabbit entry per class - 7.
+- Maximum of six cages per Youth member market and showmanship rabbits are part of the exhibitor's cage limit. - 2.
+All rabbits must have a legible permanent tattoo in left ear of rabbit. - 3.
+Rabbits must be a minimum of two months of age at fair, and must be in possession of the exhibitor for six weeks PRIOR to fair. - 4.
+One rabbit entry per class. - 5.
 Class-age of rabbit is the date of the rabbit show.

-8800 Novice Showmanship 8-11 years old.
-Non-Competitive 8801 Junior Showmanship 8-11 years old.
-No Premiums 8802 Intermediate Showmanship 12-14 years old No Premiums 8803 Senior Showmanship 15-19 years old.
-No Premiums 8804 Non-Competitive Showmanship 5-7 years old Non-Competitive 8811 Market Rabbits (3 rabbits; See project guidelines.) -
+~ 8800 Novice Showmanship 7-11 years old Non-Competitive 8801 Junior Showmanship 8-11 years old No Premiums 8802 Intermediate Showmanship 12-14 years old No Premiums 8803 Senior Showmanship 15-19 years old No Premiums 8804 Non-Competitive Showmanship 5-6 years old Non-Competitive 8811 Market Rabbits (3 rabbits; See project guidelines.) •